MONEI/MONEI/README.md

 ## Quantities to be issued

 We're emiting 10,000 units of EURⓂ as of 1stQ 2018.
 These 10,000 EURⓂ have its correspondent balance in our EUR account which is publicly readable, audited and only fully manipulable by the Smart Contract.
+** UPDATE ** Interest for this project might make the previously mentioned amount be much higher.

 ## Sending MONEI's

 Ethereum Smart Contracts based Blockchain has proved to be a really "safe" system to record Cryptocurrency transactions.
 We're auditing our Smart Contracts with external companies whose name will be disclosed along with the publication of the audits.
-We're though, working to transfer all the process to be handled by IOTA because:

-Blockchain is slow

-Blockchain is expensive

-Ethereum has some flaws

-Why aren't we going straigth for IOTA then?
-Because we want to enter into the market fast and IOTA doesn't have yet Smart Contracts [(Oracles)](https://blog.iota.org/iota-development-roadmap-74741f37ed01).

 ## Wallet